SiemensIndustrialEdgeITA/ie-app-dev-guide/docs/development_environment_setup.md

    ![ie_app_publisher_connect_to_iem](./images/ie_app_publisher_connect_to_iem.png)

 2. Type the URL or IP of an IEM into the "Edge Management URL" input field.

-3. Click on the "Connect" button.
+3. Click the "Connect" button.
-   The IE App Publisher is connected to the Edge Management with the URL or IP in the input field.